Shopify vs Etsy: Which Is The Right Platform For Print-on-demand?

 - Etsy Ads: Etsy marketplace supports advertisement within its own system.
 You can adopt this function to advertise your products on search results or on other pages of Etsy marketplace.
 Etsy Ads will optimize your budget to show ads on most effective pages of Etsy.

-Since last year, due to COVID-19 situation, Shopify offers all merchants a free trial of 14 days to encourage everyone to open online store during the pandemic.
-Once you sign up, you will have 14 days of free using, then you will need to pay monthly with 4 subscription plans of Shopify.
+In 2023 Shopify pricing, once you sign up, you will have 3 days of free trial and 3 months for only $1/month on select plans.
+Then, you will need to pay monthly with 4 subscription plans of Shopify.
 Each plan will attach a corresponding limit, supported features and function, as following:

-Less than Shopify, Etsy contains only 2 subscription plans.
+Less than Shopify, lastest Etsy pricing offer print-on-demand sellers only 2 subscription plans.
 Details include as following:

 - Etsy Plus: Pay $10/month for webstore domain control, automated warning email for consumers, banners and discounted marketing documents.

 For this final round, you can obviously see that Etsy charges a much lower subscription price.
 However, as mentioned all above, Etsy will have limits in developing an independent online store.

 "If you’re fresh and don’t have much money to invest in print-on-demand business, begin with Etsy and move to Shopify later once your store is grown."

 After 4 rounds, which platform that you think is the best for on-demand printing?
 To us, Shopify is slightly better.
 But remember, you need to select platform based on your goals, budget and requirements of platform’s functionality.